-To make your voice heard and help shape the future of the civil engineering profession, ASCE strongly encourages members to vote by accessing your online ballot.
+The deadline to vote in the election of new ASCE national officers is fast approching.
+Now is the time to make your voice heard and help shape the future of the civil engineering profession by voting.
+ASCE strongly encourages members to vote by accessing your online ballot.

-The election of new ASCE national officer began on Sunday June 15 to fill the positions of ASCE president-elect, geographic and technical region directors, and geographic region governors.
+The election of new ASCE national officers will conclude on Thrusday August 13 to fill the positions of ASCE president-elect, geographic and technical region directors, and geographic region governors.
 This year there are contested races for the technical region director, as well as Region 8 and Region 10 governors.
+Vote now!

 Those elected will begin their terms of service at the ASCE Annual Business Meeting, scheduled for Thursday, October 9, during the Global Engineering Conference 2014, in Panama City, Panama.